RajaaTayyab/RajaaTayyab/README.md

-Hi, I'm Tayyab Janjua, a Software Engineering student with a strong interest in **Cloud Computing**, **Data Analytics**, and **MLOps**.
-I enjoy building data-driven solutions, creating dashboards, and exploring scalable cloud and automation workflows.
+Hi, I'm Tayyab Janjua, a Software Engineering student with a strong interest in **Cloud Computing** and **Data Analytics**.
+I enjoy building data driven solutions, creating dashboards, and exploring scalable cloud and automation workflows.

 I’m passionate about solving real-world problems, optimizing processes, and continuously learning new technologies across the cloud and machine learning ecosystem.